What is Medical Cannabis used for?

-Medical Marijuana can be been used to treat a number of different symptoms and conditions, including:
+Medical Cannabis can be been used to treat a number of different symptoms and conditions, including:

 - Chronic Pain